babyloniaapp/docs/logs.md

 ![Babylonia.app Mainpage 09.05.22](https://raw.githubusercontent.com/babyloniaapp/docs/4d89b61ae0238eff2f6ea690e794eb420ed5b202/assets/screenshot/Screenshot-MainPage-2022-05-09-02.png)

-09.05.22 - We managed to run the animations on the 3D globe, also colors are better now, and less of over explosure.
-The 3D dev is working on the imrprovements.
+09.05.22 - We managed to run the animations on the 3D globe, also colors are better now, and less of over exposure.
+The 3D dev is working on the improvements.

 ---

 08.05.22 - There 3D globe has totally been updated, and reworked.
-It looks amazing, we are working on the animations and more optimazations.
+It looks amazing, we are working on the animations and more optimizations.

 ---

 07.05.22 - We pushed an update on the Pool page yesterday, merging Solana with ERC20 networks, but it was buggy and problematic, so we revert it back, working on the fixed.

 ---

-06.05.22 - The signin and create account of game.babylonia.app page is almost completed.
+06.05.22 - The sign-in and create account of game.babylonia.app page is almost completed.
 It is up and working.
 We are busy with finalizing the final details. \
-06.05.22 - The 3D globe and models are under heavy rework, we hope to publish first prieview in next few days.
+06.05.22 - The 3D globe and models are under heavy rework, we hope to publish first preview in next few days.

 ---